Skip to main content

 What do you need for VR?

 The first thing you'll need to get started in the world of virtual reality is a VR headset.
-Of course, finding the right model is easier said than done, but if you're looking for a solid experience while just starting out, we'd recommend sticking with the Oculus Quest 2.
-It's a fully standalone headset, which means you won't need a premium gaming PC to run it (or the cables to hook it up).
+Of course, finding the right model is easier said than done, but if you're looking for a solid experience while just starting out, we'd recommend something more affordable like the Meta Quest 3S, or even PSVR 2.

-However, if you're opting for something a little more luxurious, you will likely need a PC with at least an Nvidia GTX 1060 graphics card, 8GB RAM, and an Intel i5 processor - better specs will produce a far better result, of course.
+However, if you're opting for something a little more luxurious, you will likely need a PC with at least an Nvidia GTX 1060 graphics card, 16GB of DDR4 or DDR5 RAM, and a relatively up-to-date processor.
+Better specs will produce a far better result, of course.

 What VR has the highest resolution?